Beamanator/fdi/README.md

 ### How to get in contact

 Have any questions about what we do or how to get involved?
 Send us a message on [Facebook](https://www.facebook.com/FlyingDiscInvasion/), [Instagram](https://www.instagram.com/flying.disc.invasion/), or [Gmail](mailto:flying.disc.invasion@gmail.com) and we'll get back to you ASAP ;)

+## Developer Notes

+When you hook up to an api, you probably had to create credentials in `console.developers.google.com`.
+If you hook up your project to a website (say, for example, frisbee-is-awesome.netlify.com), You will need to "whitelist" this domain to use your credentials.